VincentBernet/VincentBernet/README.md

 ## I'm a Software Engineer Student !
-- ✍ You can find my projects here [portfolio]
+- ✍ You can find my projects [here]
 - 🌱 I’m currently learning React Native
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about ...
 Anything